Rolled Ankle: How to Tell If It's Sprained or Broken

 A twisted ankle during a basketball game or a misstep on uneven pavement can sideline anyone for weeks.
 Understanding sprained ankle recovery time week by week helps set realistic expectations and prevents the frustration that leads many people to rush back too soon.
 Basketball accounts for approximately 25% of ankle sprains, making it one of the most common sports injuries treated in clinics and emergency rooms alike.

-The ankle contains three main ligaments on the outer side, and damage to these structures determines how long healing takes.
+The ankle contains three main ligaments on the outer side, and damage to these structures determines how long it takes to heal.
 Most people underestimate the importance of proper rehabilitation, which explains why up to 70% of ankle sprains can lead to persistent symptoms or reinjury.
 Doctronic.ai provides AI-powered assessments that can help identify injury severity and guide treatment decisions from day one.

 Not all ankle sprains are equal.
 The grade of injury directly determines the recovery timeline and treatment approach needed.